Nuyakuk Hydro Proposal

 What’s the latest?

 The Nushagak Cooperative completed a second year of scientific studies throughout 2024 to determine if the project is feasible and to evaluate potential impacts.
-Community members can learn about these studies and are encouraged to give feedback on the project and its potential impacts during an open public comment period, now through March 21.
-Review our key concerns and place a comment.
+Community members can learn about these studies and gave feedback on the project and its potential impacts during an open public comment period, which ended March 21.
+Review our key concerns.

 Click here to download the full report from the Federal Energy Regulatory Commission eLibrary.